Njaaga-Gakure/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100-times_table.c prints the n times table, starting with 0

 101-natural.c prints the sum of all the multiples of 3 or 5 below 1024

+103-fibonacci.c prints the sum of the even-valued terms in the Fibonacci sequence whose values do not exceed 4,000,000